synthintai/nn/README.md

 <img src="https://github.com/coledd/nn/blob/master/nn.png" width="600">

+(The size and number of layers in a given neural network may vary from the one depicted above)

 ## Demonstration

 This embedded neural network library was used to power a handwritten character recognition application running on an STM32H7 microcontroller.
 Check it out here: